 Because the California crime of arranging a meeting with a minor for sexual purposes is fairly new, the law on this crime is still evolving.
 You will want to approach these charges with the help of a very savvy and experienced sex crimes defense attorney.

-You are only guilty of arranging a meeting with a minor for sexual purposes if you were motivated by an abnormal sexual interest in children/minors when you arranged the meeting.27
+You are only guilty of arranging a meeting with a minor for sexual purposes if you were motivated by an abnormal sexual interest in children/minors when you arranged the meeting.23

-Perhaps this wasn’t the case with you.
+Perhaps this was not the case with you.
 You may instead have been motivated by loneliness, or boredom.

-Or it could be that you had a very vague romantic interest in the person you were corresponding with—but you wouldn’t dream of entering a sexual relationship with a minor and were just thinking of getting to know him/her better now (and maybe beginning a romantic relationship in the future, once s/he was of age).
+Or it could be that you had a very vague romantic interest in the person you were corresponding with—but you would not dream of entering a sexual relationship with a minor and were just thinking of getting to know them better now (and maybe beginning a romantic relationship in the future, once they were of age).

 In any of these scenarios, you can argue that you should not be convicted under Penal Code 288.4 PC.